 A normal balance is the expectation that a particular type of account will have either a debit or a credit balance based on its classification within the chart of accounts.
 It is possible for an account expected to have a normal balance as a debit to actually have a credit balance, and vice versa, but these situations should be in the minority.

-The normal balance for each account type is as follows:
+The normal balance for each account type is noted in the following table:

 |Account Type||Normal Debit Balance||Normal Credit Balance|